Effective search engine optimization (SEO) can be transformative for a dental practice.

 The number of new patients you can see as a result of your SEO efforts can be enormous.

-Also, SEO is unlike paid advertising that once spent, is gone.
+Also, SEO is unlike PPC on Google Ads that once spent, is gone.
 SEO lasts.

-If you are successful in establishing relevance for the searches people are performing when looking for a dentist, building trustworthiness and authority, and delivering a superior user experience to your website visitors, you can reap the benefits of having a continuous new stream of patients without having to perpetually spend money on advertising.
+If you are successful in establishing relevance for the searches patients are performing when looking for a dentist, building trustworthiness and authority, and delivering a superior user experience to your website visitors, you can reap the benefits of having a continuous new stream of patients.